-Over the past week I have posted 2 blogs about maximizing your after-tax commission dollars.
+Over the year I have posted several blogs about maximizing your after-tax commission dollars.
 I started by sharing two simple facts: Commercial real estate commissions equal income.
 What happens after commissions equals wealth.

 I continued by outlining a 4-step process for creating wealth.
 Step 1 is building your personal commercial real estate business.
 This first step had 6 essential components.
 If you haven’t implemented these 6 components in your business, you are limiting your ability to consistently generate high-quality, high-value commissions.